philite/On-Device-Activity-Recognition/README.md

 # Realtime On-Device Human Activity Recognition

+Current state: Usable for detecting running only and can send keyboard input 'W' according to sensor (not accurate for detect standing or walking)

+Dataset: Collected by wearing sensor on waist, no over-lapping window

 **NOTE: For some reason my MPU accelerometer's XYZ values driftted every time I record so I use gyroscope instead.